 We call this phase of the buying funnel problem awareness.
 Problem awareness is often triggered by either internal stimuli or external stimuli.
 The buyer begins to look for information at this point but isn’t really sure how to solve the problem yet.

 I started looking for information online about how to choose running shoes.
 I was new to running and didn’t know what I needed for my specific feet, gait, distance, etc. In my research, I found out that I needed to be aware of how my foot strikes the ground when I run.
 I did several more searches trying to figure out how I could determine how my feet and gait would affect what kind of running shoes I should buy to avoid pain.
-During all of this time, I was merely gathering information that I felt was necessary to make me aware of what my solutions were.
+During all of this time, I was merely gathering the information that I felt was necessary to make me aware of what my solutions were.

 After gaining what I felt was an adequate understanding of what kind of shoe I needed, I was aware of many different types of shoes that could potentially help decrease my pain when running.
 This is called the solution awareness phase.

 Next, I engaged in solution comparison.
-I searched different shoes that were along the lines of what I wanted.
+I searched for different shoes that were along the lines of what I wanted.
 This phase involves comparing brands, prices, features, etc. of possible solutions.
 Keyword searches will be slightly more specific, but the searcher isn’t yet ready to purchase.

 After searching through many options, I finally decided on which shoe I was going to try.
 At the time, the Nike Free was all the rage for a lightweight running shoe that encourages a midfoot strike.
 I had found my solution.